-Provided as a packaged, out-of-the-box, ready-to-install platform, Talend Open Studio is one of the most used open source ETL tool.
-Please note that this is an enterprise supported open source software, the community of users is pretty large but there is not a large community of contributors.
+- Talend Open Studio: Provided as a packaged, out-of-the-box, ready-to-install platform, Talend Open Studio is one of the most used solutions.
+Please note that this is an enterprise supported open-source software.
+The community of users is pretty large but there is not a large community of contributors.
 Talend is a NASDAQ-listed company and makes more than 100 MUSD of turnover.

-- Pentaho Data Integration (formerly Pentaho Kettle): Pentaho Data Integration is a set of open source ETL tools that will all you to manipulate data from various databases.
+- Pentaho Data Integration (formerly Pentaho Kettle): Pentaho Data Integration is a set of open-source tools that will all you to manipulate data from various databases.
 It gives a graphical user environment to describe what you want to do not and how you want to do it.
-As for Talend, please note that this is an enterprise supported open source software, the community of users is pretty large but there is not a large community of contributors.
+As for Talend, please note that this is an enterprise supported open-source software.
+Hitachi acquired Pentaho and seems to continue to invest.
+The community of users is pretty large but there is not a large community of contributors.

-Apatar is an open source data integration and ETL tool written in Java, with powerful Extract, Transform and Load capabilities, that enables anyone to join their on-premise data sources with the Web without coding.
+- Apatar: Apatar was an open-source data integration and ETL tool written in Java, with powerful Extract, Transform, and Load capabilities.
+The software is no more maintained with the last release dated from 2013.

 - Enhydra Octopus and GeoKettle, a “spatially-enabled” version of Pentaho Data Integration (also known as Kettle), are no more supported.